Worship Music for Toddler Tantrums (A Gentle Reset for Big Feelings)

 After the storm, the goal is repair and connection:

-• say: “That was big.
-I stayed with you.”
+say: “That was big.
+I stayed with you.
+I’m so proud of you for moving through that with me”

 Then move on without shame.
 That’s how trust is built.